 They also offer a Service Provider Recognition Scheme for third party contractors.
 This is awarded to companies who make sure their own staff earn the real Living Wage.
 Companies must also make sure there is a Living Wage option when submitting tenders.

 Since the start of the real Living Wage movement, an extra £1.6 billion has been paid by employers.
 Since the start of the Covid-19 pandemic in early 2020, £613 million in extra wages has gone to low-paid workers.
-It is estimated that there are 300,000 employees, across nearly 9000 real Living Wage companies, that will benefit from the increased real Living Wage announced in November 2021.

 What does the real Living Wage mean for employers?

 Paying the real Living Wage is positive from a reputational and recruitment standpoint.
-It demonstrates that employers value their employees and support their financial well-being.
+It demonstrates that employers value their employees and support their financial wellbeing.
 In 2017, The Living Wage Foundation carried out a survey of member businesses in conjunction with Cardiff Business School.
 93% of responders said they had benefitted since becoming real Living Wage employers.

 Over 85% of responders said their reputation had been enhanced by being accredited as a real Living Wage employer.
 They also said their relationship with their employees had improved.
 75% of responders recognised an increase in workforce motivation and improved employee retention rates.

-How can PayCaptain help?
+How does PayCaptain help?

 To learn more about how we can help your business, please contact us for an informal, no obligation chat.
 We’ll be happy to demo PayCaptain for you and talk about how we can help you build for a better future, both for your employees and your business.